 We start explaining the relation between the set of registers $\hX$, $\cX$ and~$\cY$.
-The $\cX$-variables in this setting represent $\cX$-variables from $\cA$ inside the internal structure of $\cA'$ (i.e. states).
+The $\cX$-variables in the construction are used inside the internal structure of $\cA'$ (i.e. states).
 In fact, $\cX$-variables will never be used as real variables by $\cA'$.
 They will just be used to keep track of temporary substitutions.
 Regarding $\cY$, the decision of taking the size of $\cY$ equal to $2 \cdot |Q| \cdot |\cX|\cdot(|\cX| \cdot N +1)$ is technical and will be clear later in the proof.
-The property $\hX \subseteq \cY$ is needed for the definition of the initial substitution.
+Regarding $\hX$, the property $\hX \subseteq \cY$ is needed for the definition of the initial substitution.
 Besides that we will not use the fact that $\hX \subseteq \cY$.

-Each state in $Q'$ is composed by a complete, copyless, and constants free substitution tree $t$ and an injective function $B: \tleaves(t) \rightarrow Q$.
-As was suggested before, $t$ keeps track of the branching history of the active runs of $\cA$ and $B$ labels leaves of $t$ with states in $Q$.
-The plan here is that each active run of $\cA$ is represented by a different branch of $t$ and the state assigned by $B$ to the leaf of the branch represents the current state of the run.
+Recall that each state in $Q'$ is composed by a complete, copyless, and constants free substitution tree $t$ and an injective function $B: \tleaves(t) \rightarrow Q$.
+As was suggested before, $t$ keeps track of the branching history of the partial runs of $\cA$ and $B$ labels leaves of $t$ with states in $Q$.
+The plan here is that each partial run of $\cA$ is represented by a different branch of $t$ and the states assigned by $B$ represent the current state of each~run.